kikuchy/sumibi/README.md

   },
 );

 // Now `user` have properties `name`, `createdAt` and `updatedAt`. final user = await sumibi.collection("/users").add({"name": "John"});

-// Now `user.name` will be "Alex" and `user.updatedAt` will be updated. await user.updateData({"name": "May"});
+// Now `user.name` will be "May" and `user.updatedAt` will be updated. await user.updateData({"name": "May"});

 final friends = user.collection("/friends");
 await sumibi.batch()